2006 Ohio State Buckeyes football team: Ohio State 42, Michigan 39

 Troy Smith received his fifth Big Ten Offensive Player of the Week award for the 2006 season, setting a new conference record for most received in a single season.
 This honor was the sixth of his career.

 BCS National Championship Game – Florida 41, Ohio State 14

-With Ohio State securing a spot in the BCS National Championship game at the University of Phoenix Stadium in Glendale, Arizona, they faced the Florida Gators.
+On January 8, 2007, Ohio State lost to Florida, 41–14, in the BCS National Championship game in Glendale, Arizona.
 It was the first meeting between the schools in football.

-Florida defeated Arkansas in the SEC Championship Game 38–28 to secure the number two position in the final BCS standings over the Michigan Wolverines, and finished the regular season at 12–1.
-Florida's only defeat during 2006 came on the road at Auburn's Jordan–Hare Stadium in the seventh week of the season.

-Ohio State scored on the opening play of the game with a kickoff return by Ted Ginn Jr., but it would be the last play of the game (and his college career) for him as he left the game with a foot injury sustained during his touchdown celebration.
-Under relentless pressure from the Gator's defensive line, QB Troy Smith posted the worst game of his career being sacked 5 times and completing only 4 passes (on 14 throws for 35 yards), 1 interception, 1 fumble and −29 yards on sacks.
+Ohio State scored on the opening play of the game with a kickoff return by Ted Ginn Jr., but it was the last play of Ginn's college career, as he left the game with a foot injury sustained during his touchdown celebration.
+Under relentless pressure from the Gators' defensive line, quarterback Troy Smith posted the worst game of his career being sacked five times and completing only four of 14 passes for 35 yards with an interception, a fumble, and −29 yards on sacks.